Choosing the right foods may help breathing in people with COPD. Here's how.

 Soft foods like soups are also easy to chew and swallow.
-This can make eating easier if you have COPD, and they also often contain lots of fibre-rich vegetables (double win!).
+This can make eating easier if you have COPD, and they also often contain lots of fiber-rich vegetables (double win!).

-However, please be aware that many canned soups are high in salt.
+However, please be aware that many canned soups are high in sodium.
 This can have negative effects because excess salt can cause you to retain more fluid.
 It can also increase your blood pressure and lead to shortness of breath.
-Adults in the UK are advised to eat no more than 6g of salt a day (2.4g of sodium), so make sure to check the packaging for salt content if you are buying ready-made soups.
+Either cook your own soup at home or buy a prepared soup with 140 mg or less of sodium per serving.

 It’s a good idea to avoid adding salt to foods when you’re cooking.
 Excess sodium can make you retain water and make it harder to breathe.